cdlib/candidate-exercise/README.md

 ## Introduction

 This 2 1/2 hour exercise is designed to give us an understanding of your approach to using software engineering best practices and to solving novel problems.
-There are no right answers.
+There is no one right answers.
 Every candidate will have a different take on the best way to do this exercise.

 In evaluating your answer, we will be looking at three things:
 * Your approach to writing readable, maintainable, testable and scalable code.